Troubleshooting and Diagnostics

 - Output from

-- Type of environment the MySQL deployment is running in (Elastic Runtime, MySQL for PCF, or other)
+- Type of environment the MySQL deployment is running in, for example, Pivotal Application Service (PAS), Elastic Runtime, or MySQL for PCF

-- Versions of the installed Ops Manager, Elastic Runtime, and MySQL for PCF
+- Versions of the installed Ops Manager, PAS or Elastic Runtime, and MySQL for PCF

 - Logs fetched by running the

 After performing the procedure in Diagnose Problems, consult the following additional diagnostic techniques to learn more about your cluster.

 However, you can check the state manually by connecting to each MySQL node using a MySQL client and checking its status: